yetanothermightytool/powershell/vbr/vbr-job-scanner/README.md

   `Depth`
 _(mandatory)_ The number of incremental backups to be used for the analysis

+Either one or the other of the following options (or both)

   `Growth`
-_(mandatory)_ Percentage as decimal number.
+_(optional)_ Percentage as decimal number.
 Example: 1.7 equals 70 %

+  `Duration`
+_(optional)_ Percentage as decimal number.
+Example: 1.5 equals 50 %

 ## Examples

 Check if any of the last 5 incremental backups of Backup Job "demo_job" is 50 % larger than the average

 `PS>.\vbr-job-scanner.ps1 -JobName "demo_job" -Depth 5 -Growth 1.5`

+Check if the backup job duration is longer than usual in percentage

+`PS>.\vbr-job-scanner.ps1 -JobName "demo_job" -Depth 5 -Duration 1.5`

 The same for a Veeam Backup Job - Advanced Backup Settings/Scripts (see Notes) https://helpcenter.veeam.com/docs/backup/vsphere/backup_job_advanced_scripts_vm.html